pbeeken/VernierLabProj/readme.md

    // is called in the master event loop outside the scope of this code.
 }
 ```
+## The Libraries
+You can certainly write code directly to the Arduino Uno (the Sparkfun version) and devise direct control and reading of sensors for specific specialized needs.
+The purpose of the various objects is to try to consolidate the various ways to talk to the shield so it seems seamless.
+The other approach is to use the 'Firmware' project to load a multipurpose tool that can then be communicated with code talking over a virtual serial port through the USB connection.
+Typically the language of choice is an interpreted language like python running inside JupyterLab but this could be node and a custom webpage as well.

 ## The Main Project
 `VernierArduinoFirmware.cpp` is the source code for a controler that is meant to be communicated with by python code on a